dxaviud/dxaviud/README.md

 ### What I learned today

-- GraphQL, TypeGraphQL, REST constraints
+- More GraphQL and TypeGraphQL, Active record pattern, some TypeORM